-By the 1920s most existing towns and cities had inserted water supply systems, and they had become an essential feature of new urban infrastructure.
-Technical development of established systems, territorial expansion from urban to rural coverage, and improved treatment technologies, together with stricter legislative requirements, provided the parameters for the water industry's development.
+By the 1920s most existing towns and cities had inserted water supply systems, and they had become an essential feature of modern urban infrastructure.
+The technical development of established systems, territorial expansion from urban to rural coverage, and improved treatment technologies, together with stricter legislative requirements, provided the parameters for the water industry's development in the new century.

-With electrical pumping, the architectural expression of sanitation partly disappeared.
+With the changeover to electric pumps, a major part of the architectural expression of sanitation began to shrink and disappear.
 When Jules Verne wrote 'Paris in the 20th century', projecting the 1860s city one hundred years into the future, he pictured the river Seine dominated by giant waterworks and pumping stations (Verne 1997).
 But by the 1920s steam engines were being replaced by much smaller and more compact electric motors linked to submersible pumps.
-Although many steam engines continued in service for decades more, new pumping stations were small non-descript buildings or were hidden underground.
+Although many steam engines continued pumping steadily for decades, new pumping stations were small, non-descript buildings or were hidden underground.

 Engineering design bravura became largely restricted to water towers and retention dams.
-Towers were of reinforced concrete and, especially in the United States, metal tanks.
-Many places continued to use them as expressions of identity with Modernist designs, such as Mechelen-Zuid (1978) in Belgium, claimed to be the world's tallest tower at 143m.
-The

-'svampen', or mushroom tower designed in 1958 in Sweden has been widely reproduced, and is deployed in Kuwait and Saudi Arabia as a national symbol.
+Towers were built from reinforced concrete and, especially in the United States, metal tanks.
+Many places continued to use water towers as expressions of local identity, with Modernist designs, such as Mechelen-Zuid (1978) in Belgium, claimed to be the world's tallest tower at 143m.
+The 'svampen', or mushroom tower designed in 1958 in Sweden has been widely reproduced, and is deployed in Kuwait and Saudi Arabia as a national symbol.

-Whilst most large dams were built for flood control, irrigation or to generate hydroelectricity, dams for drinking water reservoirs continued to have a major impact on urban development, such as those built to supply the Los Angeles metropolitan area from 1936 (Billington 2005).
+Whilst most large dams were built for flood control, irrigation or to generate hydroelectricity, dams for drinking water reservoirs continued to have a major impact on urban development, such as those built to supply and extend the Los Angeles metropolitan area from 1936 (Billington 2005).

 Water and waste treatment plants were often complexes of low-level tanks and chambers of various dimensions running a sequence of mechanical filtration and biological treatment.
 Nevertheless, the treatment technology at times combined with the local significance of clean water resulting in notable architectural projects.
 The grandiose Podolské waterworks built in Prague in 1929 was constructed to filter water from the Vlatava river through aerated sand filters and chlorination plant with a capacity of 35-40,000m3 per day.
-The scale, engineering innovation, and Art Deco architecture of the 1941 R.C.
-Harris Water Treatment Plant in Toronto represented a threshold in Canadian public infrastructure.
+The scale, engineering innovation, and Art Deco architecture of the 1941 R C Harris Water Treatment Plant in Toronto represented a threshold in Canadian public infrastructure.